AICoE/log-anomaly-detector/README.md

 #### Training (trainer.py)

+* LADT_MODEL_DIR = Name of persistant storage directory that models will be saved to
-* LADT_ELASTICSEARCH_ENDPOINT= address to Elasticsearch endpoint
+* LADT_ELASTICSEARCH_ENDPOINT = address to Elasticsearch endpoint
-* LADT_MODEL= path to SOM map to update
+* LADT_MODEL = path to SOM map to update
-* LADT_INDEX= name of Elasticsearch index to pull logs from
+* LADT_INDEX = name of Elasticsearch index to pull logs from
-* LADT_TIME_SPAN= number of seconds from now that you would like to query Elasticsearch for training logs
+* LADT_TIME_SPAN = number of seconds from now that you would like to query Elasticsearch for training logs
-* LADT_MAX_ENTRIES= limits the number of entries returned from Elasticsearch for the training query
+* LADT_MAX_ENTRIES = limits the number of entries returned from Elasticsearch for the training query
-* LADT_ITERS= number of training iterations of the SOM
+* LADT_ITERS = number of training iterations of the SOM
-* LADT_SERVICE= name of Elasticsearch service to be monitored
+* LADT_SERVICE = name of Elasticsearch service to be monitored
+* LADT_TRAIN_LOG = Number of Inference iterations between retraining the model

 #### Inference (infer.py)

-* LADI_ELASTICSEARCH_ENDPOINT= address to Elasticsearch endpoint for inference
+* LADI_ELASTICSEARCH_ENDPOINT = address to Elasticsearch endpoint for inference
-* LADI_INDEX= path to SOM map to test against
+* LADI_INDEX = path to SOM map to test against
-* LADI_OUTDEX= name of index the anoamliy data will be pushed back to in Elasticsearch
+* LADI_OUTDEX = name of index the anoamliy data will be pushed back to in Elasticsearch
-* LADI_TIME_SPAN=number of seconds from now that you would like to query Elasticsearch for
+* LADI_TIME_SPAN = number of seconds from now that you would like to query Elasticsearch for
-* LADI_MAX_ENTRIES=limits the number of entries returned from Elasticsearch for the inference query
+* LADI_MAX_ENTRIES = limits the number of entries returned from Elasticsearch for the inference query
-* LADI_SERVICE= name of Elasticsearch service to be monitored
+* LADI_SERVICE = name of Elasticsearch service to be monitored
-* LADI_THRESHOLD= float tunes the anomaly threshold based on the max value of the training set
+* LADI_THRESHOLD = float tunes the anomaly threshold based on the max value of the training set
-* LADI_MAX_ANOMALIES= maximum number of anomalies allowed on each testing iteration
+* LADI_MAX_ANOMALIES = maximum number of anomalies allowed on each testing iteration

 --------------------------------

-## More Details (WIP)
+## More Details

 ### Training